Convertify - free online image converter

 Rasterization: turning vector pages into pixels

-A PDF page has no inherent resolution — it is a set of drawing instructions.
-The rasterizer executes every text glyph, vector path, transparency blend, and embedded image onto a pixel grid at the DPI you choose.
-At 300 DPI, an A4 page (8.27 × 11.69 inches) becomes a 2480 × 3508 pixel image.
-At 600 DPI, the same page is 4961 × 7016 pixels — four times the data.
+A PDF page has no inherent resolution: it is a set of drawing instructions.
+The rasterizer executes every text glyph, vector path, transparency blend, and embedded image onto a pixel grid at the rendering resolution.
+Convertify renders at 300 DPI, the standard for printing, document filing, and general archival.
+At 300 DPI an A4 page (8.27 by 11.69 inches) becomes a 2480 by 3508 pixel image; at 600 DPI the same page would be 4961 by 7016 pixels, four times the data.

 What you lose in PDF to TIFF conversion